 How may I learn more about HIPAA and my child's privacy rights?

-If you'd like to know more about HIPAA and your child's privacy rights you may contact GHP Kids Member Services at 866-621-5235 (PA Relay 711).
+If you'd like to know more about HIPAA and your child's privacy rights, call GHP Kids customer care at 866-621-5235 (PA Relay 711).

 You may also learn more by visiting any of the following websites: